eprbell/dali-rp2/README.dev.md

 For an example of CSV-based data loader look at the [Trezor](src/dali/plugin/input/csv/trezor.py) plugin, for an example of REST-based data loader look at the [Coinbase](src/dali/plugin/input/rest/coinbase.py) plugin.

-When submitting a new data loader plugin with a [PR](CONTRIBUTING.md#contributing-to-the-repository), please make sure the following is true:
+When submitting a new data loader plugin with a [PR](CONTRIBUTING.md#contributing-to-the-repository), please make sure all the following bullet points are true:
 * transactions have unique_id populated (typically with the hash), unless the information is missing from the native source: this is essential to the proper operation of the transaction resolver;
 * CSV data loaders have a comment at the beginning of the file, documenting the format.
 E.g.:
     ```